Welcome to Reg Pridmore's CLASS Motorcycle Schools - the Nation's BEST Street Riding School!

 Sign in and Tech Inspection

 You’ll need to prep your bike for the tech inspection, which will only take a few minutes.
-About all you’ll have left to do is disable your mirrors and brake light by either removing them or taping over them and adjust your tire pressures to a sometimes recommended 32/32.
+About all you’ll have left to do is disable your mirrors and brake light by either removing them or taping over them and adjust your tire pressures (talk to the tech guys if you're not certain what pressures to run today).
 Sign-in opens at 7:30 and we will announce the location, usually in the classroom or in the CLASS trailer.
 If all else fails find the line and get in it.
 You’ll need your paper work received from CLASS (your confirmation and signed liability release-yes another one!) and your driver’s license with motorcycle endorsement.
 SIGN IN FIRST AND THEN GO THROUGH TECH INSPECTION.
 At tech your bike and your gear will be checked to be sure that you and your fellow students have come prepared for a safe day at school.
 The instructor who tech’s your bike will put a sticker on the fairing or screen to show you’ve been through tech.

 Now, come on in to the CLASS-room and make yourself comfortable.
 We will have set out a table with coffee and snacks and through out the day there will be fruit and water as well as soft drinks and Gatorade.
 Introduce yourself to as many people as you like and if you have any questions, look for someone wearing red and black CLASS attire.
 Then get ready to enjoy the day.